microsoft/FluidFramework/build-tools/packages/build-cli/src/codeCoverageAnalysisTool/README.md

 ## Overview

-This package contains all the utilities required to run code coverage analysis on PRs.
+This module contains all the utilities required to run code coverage analysis on PRs.
 The tool uses the coverage reports generated in the PR build to run comparison against a baseline CI build for packages that have been updated on the PR.
 If the tool finds that the line or branch coverage for a package has been impacted in the PR, it posts a comment on the PR showing the diff of the line coverage between baseline and PR.

 ## Generating coverage reports